axpm/axpm/README.md

 ### Hi there 👋 I'm Alex Prieto!

-- 💻 I studied Computer Science and Engeeniering.
+- 💻 I studied Computer Science and Engineering.
 - 🌱 I’m currently learning about Data Science and Big Data.
 - 📫 You can reach me at my email: [prietomaciasalejandro@gmail.com](mailto:prietomaciasalejandro@gmail.com)